janfinity/pdsnd_github/README.md

 Bikeshare Project Submission

 ### Description
-Analyze bikesharing data of three different US cities (NY, Chicago, Washington)
+Analyzing bikesharing data of three different US cities (NY, Chicago, Washington)

 ### Files used
 chicago.csv | All bikesharing data of the city of chicago